This course explores:

 Social Thinking: Building the Social Mind in Early Childhood

 Parents and caregivers are always asking about how to teach and support self-regulation.
 The reality is that self-regulation is lots of things!
-In this course we’ll talk about the ways the social mind and supporting social thinking directly supports self-regulation for early learners.
-Whether you’re with your child at home, in the community or in their early learning settings, we’ll explore things you can say and do to support and build their social self-regulation.
+In this course we’ll talk about the ways the social mind can support social thinking and self-regulation for early learners.
+Whether you’re with your child at home, in the community or in their early learning settings, we’ll explore things you can say and do to build their social self-regulation.

 - Learn how to use a favorite book to teach about and play with emotions, thoughts, and plans.